 - Wipe with a rag.

 During the cold and flu season, it can be really important to make sure that your house is disinfected properly.
 If you don't want to waste your money on cleaners or they just aren't available, you can use items that you have at home as alternatives.
-Now that you have the know-how, get cleaning.
+Now that you know how to make homemade disinfectant cleaners, get cleaning.